oppia/oppia-web-developer-docs/Testing-jobs-and-other-features-on-production.md

 > **Note**
 > Please submit just a single request if multiple jobs need to be run in succession.

 The form responses go to the server jobs admins and the admins should respond to the contributor within 24 hours.
-The server jobs admin should send updates after running the job(s) to the job author and [oppia release team](oppia-release-team@googlegroups.com).
-If the job(s) runs successfully, the admin should approve the job(s)  in the corresponding [spreadsheet row](https://docs.google.com/spreadsheets/d/1Wegd0rZhVOm3Q3VCIw0xMbLC7IWtRyrEahiPn61Fhoo/edit#gid=948463314&range=S:S) as well as merge the PR which introduces the job.
+The server jobs admin will send updates after running the job(s) to the job author and [oppia release team](oppia-release-team@googlegroups.com).
+If the job(s) runs successfully, the admin will approve the job(s) in the corresponding [spreadsheet row](https://docs.google.com/spreadsheets/d/1Wegd0rZhVOm3Q3VCIw0xMbLC7IWtRyrEahiPn61Fhoo/edit#gid=948463314&range=S:S) as well as merge the PR which introduces the job.

 > **Warning**
 > Before submitting a testing request, please ensure that the job has already been tested manually on your local machine, and that all CI checks are passing in your PR on GitHub.
 For an existing job, make sure that you test the job locally and specify clearly, in the form, why you want to run the job.